fperez/fperez.org-src/py4science/warts.rst

 *advantages* of Python (e.g. incremental optimization).
-The solution to the apparent contradiction is that I think we can still do much, much better, and the fact that Python in some of these issues is better than everything else that exists (not in all) should be no excuse to still improve things.
+The solution to the apparent contradiction is that I think we can still do much, much better, and the fact that Python in some of these issues is better than everything else that exists (not in all) should be no excuse to avoid improving things.

 Linear algebra syntax
   For purely linear-algebra based problems, matlab's syntax can be cleaner than